cockroachdb/docs/v2.0/partitioning.md

 - For v2.0, you cannot change the primary key after you create the table.
 Provision for all future subpartitions by including those columns in the primary key.
 In the example of the online learning portal, if you think you might want to subpartition based on `expected_graduation_date` in the future, define the primary key as `(country, expected_graduation_date, id)`. v2.1 will allow you to change the primary key.
 - The order in which the columns are defined in the primary key is important.
 The partitions and subpartitions need to follow that order.
 In the example of the online learning portal, if you define the primary key as `(country, expected_graduation_date, id)`, the primary partition is by `country`, and then subpartition is by `expected_graduation_date`.
 You can’t skip `country` and partition by `expected_graduation_date`.

-#### Define Table Partitions using Secondary Index
+#### Partition using Secondary Index

 The primary key discussed above has two drawbacks:

 - It does not enforce that the identifier column is globally unique.
 - It does not provide fast lookups on the identifier.

 To ensure uniqueness or fast lookups, create a unique, unpartitioned secondary index on the identifier.